enyojs/enyo-docs/developer-guide/building-apps/controls/pickers.md

 ## moonstone/Calendar

-Though not descended from `moon.ExpandableListItem`, [moonstone/Calendar]($api/#/kind/moonstone/Calendar/Calendar) does implement picker functionality in the form of a monthly calendar, from which the user may select a particular day.
+Though not descended from `moonstone/ExpandableListItem`, [moonstone/Calendar]($api/#/kind/moonstone/Calendar/Calendar) does implement picker functionality in the form of a monthly calendar, from which the user may select a particular day.